osaxma/mid/tutorials/quick_start/README.md

     ```

 5. Now you can import the `client` library into your frotnend project.

     5.1 for simplicity, head to `quick_start_client/bin/` and create `frontend.dart`:

-    Assume this file is your frontend.
-Paste the following there:
+    Assume this file is your frontend and paste the following there:
     ```dart
     // import the client library
     import 'package:quick_start_client/quick_start_client.dart';